"She's creative, thinks outside the box and inspires confidence."Chambers USA

-Lauren also has significant experience representing clients in consolidated product-liability matters.
+Lauren also has significant experience representing clients in consolidated product-liability matters and is recognized by Chambers USA as one of the nation’s top New York commercial litigators.
 She has served as lead legal strategy counsel to a major consumer-products company for over a decade in connection with more than a dozen high-stakes jury trials, including two cases in which the plaintiffs unsuccessfully sought more than $1 billion in damages.
 Lauren has successfully challenged many excessive punitive damages awards at trial and on appeal.
 She has handled legal issues at retrials limited to punitive damages in California, Florida, and Oregon.
 In each case, the retrial jury awarded a small fraction of the original jury's verdict.

 Lauren has been interviewed regarding Supreme Court developments by Bloomberg Law Radio, CNBC's "Closing Bell," the WSJ Law Blog, The American Lawyer, Newsweek, and The National Law Journal.
 She has also been quoted in The Wall Street Journal, The New York Times, Forbes, Fortune, and CNNMoney, among other publications.